Mustafa Cerić: Awards

-Cerić was the co-recipient of the 2003 UNESCO Felix Houphouet-Boigny Peace Prize and recipient of the International Council of Christians and Jews Annual Sternberg Award “for exceptional contribution to interfaith understanding."
+Cerić was the co-recipient of the 2003 UNESCO Félix Houphouët-Boigny Peace Prize and recipient of the International Council of Christians and Jews Annual Sternberg Award "for exceptional contribution to interfaith understanding."
 He also received the 2007 Theodor-Heuss-Stiftung award for his contribution to spreading and strengthening democracy."

-In 2007, he was named the recipient of the Lifetime Achievement Award by the Association of Muslim Social Scientists UK “in recognition of his distinguished contributions to better understanding between Faiths, outstanding scholarship, for promoting a climate of respect and peaceful co-existence, and a wider recognition of the place of faith in Europe and the West.”
+In 2007, Cerić was named the recipient of the Lifetime Achievement Award by the Association of Muslim Social Scientists UK "in recognition of his distinguished contributions to better understanding between Faiths, outstanding scholarship, for promoting a climate of respect and peaceful co-existence, and a wider recognition of the place of faith in Europe and the West."

-He was a 2008 recipient of Eugen Biser Foundation award for his efforts in promoting understanding and peace between Islamic and Christian thought.
-In 2008, Cerić accepted the invitation of Tony Blair to be on the advisory council of the Tony Blair Faith Foundation.
+Cerić was a 2008 recipient of the Eugen Biser Foundation award for his efforts in promoting understanding and peace between Islamic and Christian thought.
+He accepted the invitation of Tony Blair to be on the advisory council of the Tony Blair Faith Foundation in June 2008.